Chart Color Schemes

 Kyneton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, they use VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Kyneton's population is forecasted to increase by 2,864 persons, a total rise of 24.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+A significant population increase was forecast in the top quartile of regional areas nationally, with the area expected to grow by 2,864 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 24.3% in total over the 17 years.

 Frequently Asked Questions - Population